The 10 National Parks of Uganda

 Great news update!

-The Ugandan Wildlife Authority UWA offers some big discounts up to March 31st, 2021:
+The Ugandan Wildlife Authority UWA offers BIG discounts up to June 30th, 2021:

-Moreover, park permit fees are discounted with 50% up to the 31st of March
+- Moreover, park permit fees are discounted with 50% up to the 30th of June as well.

 How much are the park fees in Uganda?

-The park fees as of 2018, per person / 24 hours are as follows:
+Park fees per person / 24 hours are as follows:

 - USD 40 for non-residents